 In the afternoon, travel to Vicente Roca Point to explore the cliffs and coves of Isabela.
 Snorkel in the shallows of two bays which are protected from the swell of the ocean.

-On Rabida, explore Red Beach, named for its reddish beach, cliffs, and steep slopes of volcanic cinders.
+Explore Red Beach in Rabina, named for its reddish beach, cliffs, and steep slopes of volcanic cinders.
 Take a short trail to a flamingo lagoon and snorkel along the rocks.

 Set sail for Dragon Hill and enter the visitor's site.
 View the flamingo lagoon which is located behind the beach or take a short walk up the hill, which rewards travelers with sweeping views of the island.